raholbharadwaj/ryzen-ai-documentation/docs/getstartex.rst

    In this documentation, "NPU" is used in descriptions, while "IPU" is retained in some of the tool's language, code, screenshots, and commands.
 This intentional distinction aligns with existing tool references and does not affect functionality.
 Avoid making replacements in the code.

-- The source code files can be downloaded from `this link <https://github.com/amd/RyzenAI-SW/tree/main/tutorial/getting_started_resnet>`_.
-Alternatively, you can clone the RyzenAI-SW repo and change the directory into "tutorial".
+The source code files can be downloaded from `here <https://github.com/amd/RyzenAI-SW/tree/main/tutorial/getting_started_resnet>`_.
+Alternatively, you can clone the RyzenAI SW repo and change the directory into "tutorial".

 .. code-block::